Baschi's recipe for success? "Shyness combined with slight arrogance"

 Baschi stood up with his left leg

-The 38-year-old singer is the main character in the new documentary "Bring en hei - Baschi's emotional journey home".
+The 38-year-old singer is the main character in the new documentary film "Bring en hei - Baschi's emotional journey home".
 Filmmaker Raphael Diethelm follows the musician up close with his camera in the last twelve hours before the anniversary concert.

 Unfortunately, there's a problem the morning before the gig: Baschi got up with his left leg.
 He feels unwell and his voice is scratchy.
 He has already taken an aspirin.
 Will that do any good?